Paulina Porizkova Stuns In Glittering Gold Bikini As She Turns 55

 Paulina Porizkova celebrated her 55th birthday by posting a jaw-dropping bikini pic.
 The legendary model reflected on her love-hate relationship with her looks as she posted “an admittedly flattering photo” taken just two months ago in Costa Rica.

-In the photo, the mom of two is wearing a teeny gold bikini as she looks off into the distance while vacationing in the Central American country just a few months after the sudden death of her husband, The Cars frontman Ric Ocasek.
-Paulina has her hair pulled back into a loose ponytail and she looks tanned and toned in the pic as she poses amind a tropical background.
+In the photo, the mom-of-two was wearing a teeny gold bikini as she looked off into the distance while vacationing in the Central American country just a few months after the sudden death of her husband, The Cars frontman Ric Ocasek.
+Paulina had her hair pulled back into a loose ponytail and she looked tanned and toned in the pic as she posed amid a tropical background.

-In the caption to the photo, Paulina admitted that she spent half of her life appreciating her looks only in retrospect.
+In the caption to the photo, Paulina admitted that she spent half her life appreciating her looks only in retrospect.
 The Czech-born supermodel added that during this quiet time of quarantine, she realized she’s a “good” 55-year-old and that she even feels pretty.

-She also said she is “grateful” for all of the gifts in her life as she noted that quarantining has been a good time to take stock of all of her blessings.
+She also said she is “grateful” for all the gifts in her life, as she noted that quarantining has been a good time to take stock of all of her blessings.

 In comments to the post, fans and famous friends, including fellow models Bebe Buell, Rachel Roberts, and Cindy Crawford, reacted to Paulina’s thought-provoking post.